NicoG60/OscMackieControl/doc/Mackie Control Protocol.md

 #### Rotating vPots

-The MCU sends *CC*s messages to notify the DAW about an encoder being rotated. from *CC* number 16 (hex: 10) for the first track to 23 (hex: 17) for the eighth track.
+The MCU sends *CC*s messages to notify the DAW about an encoder being rotated. from *CC* number 16 (hex: 10) for the first channel to 23 (hex: 17) for the eighth channel.

 The direction of rotation, and potentially the speed, are represented using the *Value* component of the *CC* as a *signed 7 bits integer*.